-Coating thickness gauges (also referred to as a paint meter) are used to measure dry film thickness.
+A coating thickness gauge (also referred to as a paint meter) is used to measure dry film thickness.
 Dry film thickness is probably the most critical measurement in the coatings industry because of its impact on the coating process, quality and cost.
 Dry film thickness measurements can be used to evaluate a coating’s expected life, the product’s appearance and performance, and ensure compliance with a host of International Standards.

 Dry film thickness (DFT) can be measured using two methods: destructive thickness measurement, where the coating is cut to the substrate using a cutter; and non-destructive coating thickness measurement, using techniques which do not damage the coating or the substrate such as magnetic, magnetic induction and eddy current thickness measurement methods.